The Modern Sore Neck

-Children & Teens Especially At Risk For Suffering Symptoms Of Text Neck.
+Children & Teens are Especially At Risk For Suffering Symptoms

-Recently, a patient came in to my practice complaining of severe upper back pain.
-He woke up and was experiencing severe, acute, upper back muscle strain.
-I told him I believe the pain is due to the hours he was spending hunched over his cell phone.
+Recently, a patient came into my practice complaining of severe upper back pain.
+He woke up and was experiencing severe, acute upper back muscle strain.
+I told him I believe the pain is due to his hours hunched over his cell phone.
 Diagnosis: Text neck.

-- Upper back pain ranging from a chronic, nagging pain to sharp, severe upper back muscle spasms.
+- Upper back pain ranges from chronic, nagging pain to sharp, severe upper back muscle spasms.

-- Shoulder pain and tightness, possibly resulting in painful shoulder muscle spasm.
+- Shoulder pain and tightness, possibly resulting in painful shoulder muscle spasms.

 - If a cervical nerve becomes pinched, pain and possibly neurological symptoms can radiate down your arm and into your hand.

-As some studies suggest, text neck may possibly lead to chronic problems due to early onset of arthritis in the neck.
+Some studies suggest that text neck may lead to chronic problems due to the early onset of arthritis in the neck.

 Poor neck posture of all kinds, not just from texting, can lead to strain or sprain.